sclevine/agouti/index.md

         agoutiDriver.Stop()
     })

-Note that while this setup does not need to be in the `*_suite_test.go` file, we strongly recommend that the `WebDriver` be stopped in an `AfterSuite` block so that extra WebDriver processes will not remain running if Ginkgo is unceremoniously terminated.
+Note that while this setup does not need to be in the `potato_suite_test.go` file, we strongly recommend that the `WebDriver` be stopped in an `AfterSuite` block so that extra WebDriver processes will not remain running if Ginkgo is unceremoniously terminated.
 Ginkgo guarantees that the `AfterSuite` block will run before it exits.

 (If you prefer not to use a global variable for the WebDriver, or if you would like to reduce this setup, check out the [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package.)

 At this point you can run your suite without any tests.